quicwg/multipath/presentations/Minutes - Multipath QUIC side meeting Oct 2021.md

 * Ian - I'm suggesting that we keep the single ACK frame.
 I can allocate 4000 numbers at once, without the receiver knowing that.
 And I should have read Christian's draft :-)
 * Christian - Ian's goal is to have the smarts in the sender, and that's a nice goal, but we need experience to know that works.

-* Yunfei - what if you have a large number of numbering spaces?
+* Yunfei - what if you have a large number of paths/numbering spaces?
 * Christian - there are reasons to send a large number of packets at once.
 That's not hard to implement - it's in many stacks today.

 * Christian - expecting Robin to ask what multiple number spaces does to QLOG?